narangcia-oss/cryptic-auth-clients/README.md

 - **C#**
   - **csharp-client**: A C# client for cryptic authentication, providing a server-side implementation for C# applications.
 (This client is currently in development and not yet available.)

+## Licence

+This project is licensed under the MIT Licence.
+See the [LICENCE](LICENCE) file for details